 - Object Markers - Describes how to define and use object markers, to simplify selecting large number of objects.

-- Find and Replace - Describes the Find/Replace command and panel of VectorStyler, use the search and change objects and text based on their content or attributes.
+- Find and Replace - Describes the Find/Replace panel of VectorStyler, to search and change objects and text based on their content or attributes.

 The type of selection made on the canvas, depends on the tool used to make selections.
 For example, the Node tool will select nodes of object shapes, in order to manipulate these shapes.
 Each tool may create its own selection types.

-- - Pointer tool is used to select and transform objects, including groups.
+- - Pointer mode is used to select and transform objects, including groups.
 Groups are selected as a whole.
-To select individual objects in a group, press the Command key and click on the object.
+To select individual objects in a group, press the Command (Mac) or Control (Windows) key and click on the object.

-- - Shape Selector tool is used to select and transform members of composite shapes.
+- - Shape Selector mode is used to select and transform shapes inside composite shapes.

-- - Deep Selector tool is used to select and transform objects inside groups.
-This tool is similar to the Pointer with the Command key held down.
+- - Direct Selector mode is used to select and transform objects inside groups.

-- - Content tool is used to select and transform linked content or image content inside objects, independently of the object.
+- - Content mode is used to select and transform linked content or image content inside objects, independently of the object.

 The interactive object selection is made by pointing and clicking with the mouse on a specific object, or marking with the mouse the selection area containing the objects.
 Interactive selections are always made based on the object shapes.

 The point selection mode refers to the selection made by pressing or clicking on a single location with the mouse.
 Point selections are used in most tools, to select an object, a node, a text insertion point, or an effect attribute handle.
 The point selection mode is always active, and its function is determined by the active tool.

 To select a single object with a mouse click, point the mouse over a region covered by the object and press the mouse.
 If the object is filled, or has a content (group, image or mesh), the mouse should point inside the object shape.
 If the object has no fill, the mouse should point over the outline of the object.
 Objects with no fill or outline can be selected by hovering over and clicking on the object outline.